trentgill/STM32_Cube_F3/Projects/STM32F303RE-Nucleo/Applications/USB_Device/DFU_Standalone/readme.txt

       detection.
 The correct way to detect the USB cable plug/unplug is to detect the availability of the VBUS line using a normal GPIO pin (external interrupt line).

-@note The USB_PD pin is awlays connected to 5V power supply.
+@note The USB_DP pin is awlays connected to 5V power supply.
       Thus, leaving the DFU mode via the DFUSE Demonstrator applet will not be possible.

 @par USB Library Configuration